eramons/techblog/content/post/raspi_radio.md

   caption = ""
 +++

-_Build an internet radio with an old Raspberry Pi 3 leveraging the Music Player Daemon (mpd)._
+_Build an internet radio with an old Raspberry Pi 3 and the Music Player Daemon (mpd)._

 The ultimative goal is to refurbish a beautiful old radio from the 1930's.